 Pick up dirty clothes and put them in the hamper.

 Pick up toys, books and games.

-Feed the cats.
+Feed the pets.

 Shake out the Welcome Mat.

 Basic food prep (wash produce, tear lettuce)